 Note: Since these are not plumbing projects, I

 personally feel you do not have to use PVC primer.
 However,

-create joints as strong as the can possibly be, and to
+create joints as strong as possible, and to help

-help withstand vibrations from heavy use, I recommend
+withstand vibrations from heavy use, I recommend you

-you apply PVC primer before swabbing on the glue.
-Use
+apply PVC primer before swabbing on the glue.
+Use your

 Tip: The gluing procedure I

 just mentioned is the proper way to fasten pipe to

 fitting.
 However, that said, I apply glue to the inside

 the fitting only.
 In 30 years none of my PVC projects